-One of the benefits of hosting Thanksgiving is having lots of leftover turkey to eat over the weekend.
+One of the benefits of hosting Christmas dinner is having lots of leftover turkey to eat in the days following.
 Here are some great recipe ideas for two that utilize cooked skinless turkey breast meat.

 Turkey Pasta Diablo (Phase 2)

-Cook 4 ounces whole-what spaghetti according to the package directions.
+Cook 4 ounces whole-wheat spaghetti according to the package directions.
 Meanwhile, heat 1 tablespoon extra-virgin olive oil in a medium saucepan over medium heat.
 Add 1 chopped small onion, 2 minced garlic cloves, 1/2 teaspoon dried basil, and 1/8 teaspoon red pepper flakes.
 Reduce the heat to medium-low and cook until vegetables are softened, about 7 minutes.
 Add 1 cup finely diced skinless white turkey meat; stir and cook 2 to 3 minutes more.
 Add 1 cup canned chopped tomatoes and their juices; simmer sauce until heated through.
 Toss sauce with pasta and season to taste with salt and pepper.
 Serve hot with a light sprinkle of freshly grated Parmesan.

 Curried Turkey Salad (Phase 1)

 Ginger Turkey Stir-Fry (Phase 1)

 Stir together 1 tablespoon canola oil, 2 chopped scallions, 2 minced garlic cloves, 1/4 teaspoon red pepper flakes, and 2 teaspoons minced fresh ginger in a medium bowl.
 Add 2 cups cubed skinless white turkey meat and stir to coat; set aside for 10 minutes.
 Heat a large skillet over medium-high heat.
 Add the turkey mixture and cook 1 to 2 minutes, stirring constantly.
 Add 2 cups small broccoli florets, 1/2 cup halved snow peas, 1 teaspoon toasted sesame oil, and 2 teaspoons low-sodium soy sauce.
 Cook 2 to 3 minutes more, stirring constantly, or until broccoli is tender.
 Serve hot.